Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the convergence, communication, and sensing performance of the proposed algorithm.
-We adopt the Zak-OTFS frame structure shown in Fig. \ref{sec2_fig:embedded_pilot_illustration} with dimensions $M=8$ and $N=16$.
-Without loss of generality, we assume that the scenario contains at least one target and that no line-of-sight (LoS) link exists between the ISAC base station and the receiver.
-This assumption facilitates the analysis of the target detection and parameter estimation performance of the proposed algorithm.
-The system operates at the carrier frequency of $24$ GHz with the subcarrier spacing being $\Delta f = 30$ kHz.
-The pilot is positioned at grid $(4, 8)$, enclosed by a pilot region $[2, 6] \times [5, 11]$ and a guard space $[1, 7] \times [4, 12]$.
-Data symbols have unit magnitude, while the pilot magnitude is set to $\sqrt{63}$ to normalize the total transmit power to $MN$.
-The simulation assumes a bistatic ISAC scenario with up to two targets.
-The first target has zero delay, while the second target's delay is uniformly distributed in $[0.5, 1.5] / (M \Delta f)$.
-Doppler shifts are independently drawn from $[0, 1.5] / (N T)$, and channel gains follow a $\mathcal{CN}(0, 1)$ distribution\footnote{Although realistic moving targets exhibit Radar Cross Section (RCS) fluctuations (typically characterized by Swerling models), we adopt this simplified model to align with prevalent ISAC studies.
-Note that our framework is generic and can be extended to fluctuating scenarios by incorporating the corresponding amplitude statistics into the threshold \eqref{eq:threshold}.}.
-The receiver only has the knowledge of the Zak-OTFS frame structure and the pilot configuration, the data symbols embedded within the frame are randomly generated and remain unknown.
-To ensure the reliability of the simulation results, we conducted $5000$ Monte Carlo simulations.
-In each simulation, the channel information and the information symbols within the frame were randomly generated.
+We adopt the Zak-OTFS frame structure in Fig. \ref{sec2_fig:embedded_pilot_illustration} with $M=8$ and $N=16$.
+The carrier frequency is $24$ GHz, and the subcarrier spacing is $\Delta f=30$ kHz.
+The pilot is placed at grid $(4,8)$, with the pilot region and guard space given by $[2,6]\times[5,11]$ and $[1,7]\times[4,12]$, respectively.
+The data symbols have unit magnitude, while the pilot magnitude is set to $\sqrt{63}$ such that the total transmit power is $MN$.
+We consider a bistatic ISAC scenario with several targets and no line-of-sight (LoS) link between the base station and the receiver.
+Without loss of generality, the delay of the first target is fixed to be zero, while the delays of the remaining targets are drawn uniformly from $(0,1.5]/(M\Delta f)$ subject to a minimum pairwise separation of $\kappa/(MN\Delta f)$.
+The Doppler shifts are drawn uniformly from $[-1.5,1.5]/(NT)$ subject to a minimum pairwise separation of $\kappa/(MNT)$.
+The channel gains follow $\mathcal{CN}(0,1)$\footnote{Although target RCS fluctuations are commonly modeled using Swerling models, we adopt this simplified setting following prevalent ISAC studies.
+The proposed framework can be extended to fluctuating targets by incorporating the corresponding amplitude statistics into the threshold in \eqref{eq:threshold}.}.
+The receiver knows only the frame structure and pilot configuration, while the embedded data symbols remain unknown.
+All results are averaged over $5000$ Monte Carlo trials with independently generated channel parameters and data symbols.